 Whew!
 That makes me feel better.
 Equality!
 But you’d better watch out, you Semen Assassins!

 Oh dear.
 That rules out self-pleasuring for the guys, not to mention All Good Wives must be wary of their willingness to engage in just “any” amorous absorption or concupiscent consumption!

 Think I’m kidding?
 I quote, from the referenced news item:

 It [Oklahoma proposed legislation] read in part: “However, any action in which a man ejaculates or otherwise deposits semen anywhere but in a woman’s vagina shall be interpreted and construed as an action against an unborn child.”

 Yikes!
 And we would enforce that how, exactly?
-And would this apply to condoms which help fight against disease?
 Is this a whole new barrier to entry for creative marketers of various personal products?